JackMurray18/Renewable_Power_Statistical_Model/README.md

 	1. Open the Combining Solar Data Function and run the function into the environment
 	2. Open Combining Solar Data and change the file address to where the raw data is stored (lines 14 and 24)
 	3. Run the Combining Solar Data File
-		a.
-This will save each locations combined data file to the working directory
+		- This will save each locations combined data file to the working directory

 ## 2 - One Large File